LyceanEM/LyceanEM-Python/README.md

 ## Dependencies

 The dependencies of this package are limited at present by those of BlueCrystal the University of Bristol's High Performance Computing Resource.
 In order to maintain compatibility, Open3D is held at version 0.9.0.

-In addition to the module dependancies, this model is designed to use the features provided by CUDA, and so a compatible Nvidia graphics card is required to run these models.
+In addition to the module dependancies, this model is designed to use the features provided by CUDA, and so a compatible Nvidia graphics card is required to run these models, and cudatoolkit 11 or higher and cupy are required

 ## Installation